Willbtsg/FilmFinder/ABOUT.md

 # -MainView now takes user to a dropdown menu with the files they can choose from, while DBWizard gives the user the option to create a new file instead.
 # -FuzzySearch toggle in SearchView has been shifted
 # -DBWizard now uses a loop to create a user-specified number of movies
 # -PartialSearch now includes modified comparisons for all fields.

-Levenshtein distances to be implemented later.
+# Features to be added:
+# -Merge PartialSearch and FuzzySearch classes to have both substring search and Levenshtein distance calculation.
+# -Implement GUI for DBWizard